SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1sbZPqeS3-omflKMAg1SiYhG7hZG7Xqg34U-4SgUBd48/doc-text-only.md

 Change Matching String from Task Name to match with future potential task names that most likely would give similar task label results

-Remove all unrecurring words and labels
+Remove all unrecurring words and labels (like date and token amounts)